YanshiShield/YanshiShield/docs/algorithms/aggregation_algos.md

 #### How to use it

-You can use the FedProx aggregation algorithm by adding 'parameters' configuration to the job configuration file.
+You can use the FedProx aggregation algorithm by adding 'optimizer' configuration to the job configuration file.
 For example:

 ```
-"parameters": {
+"optimizer": {
-    "--optimizer": "fedprox",
+    "name": "fedprox",
+    "params": {
-    "--mu": 0.6
+        "mu": 0.6
+    }
 }
 ```